 It is very important that only you know your User ID and Password.
 This is the only way your account may be accessed.
 Three (3) unsuccessful attempts will lock out the User from accessing their account.
 If a user becomes locked out, a call must be placed to Founders Bank.

 Founders Bank does not solicit information (Social Security Number, account numbers, credit card numbers, passwords, etc.) by means of email.
 If you receive an email requesting confidential information from someone claiming to represent Founders Bank, do not respond to the email.
-Please call any one of our representative to report any solicitation of this kind that you receive.
+Please call any one of our representatives to report any solicitation of this kind that you receive.

 Your Role in Security